TheAaronProjets/PythonExamples/README.md

 These are exercises I did at some point and decided to upload.

 If you want to contribute something, I appreciate it.
-Feedback helps me improve my future projects and my coding skills ;)."
+Feedback helps me improve my future projects and my coding skills ;).
 - - - - - - - - - - - - - - - -
-Los archivos y los comentarios estan en Español por ahora
+Los archivos y los comentarios estan en Español por ahora.

 Estas son practicas que en algún momento hice y decidí subirlas.